PlanQK/planqk-platform-docs/src/cli-reference.md

 ## `planqk serve`

 Runs your current service code within a containerized environment, accessible through a local web server, mirroring the functionality of the PlanQK Platform.
 The local web server exposes the RESTful HTTP endpoints to start a service execution, to check the status of running executions, to cancel executions, and to retrieve execution results.
+If the port flag is not specified, then 8081 will be used as the default port.

 ```
 USAGE